danielfett/draft-dpop/main.md

 private key by providing a DPoP proof in the `DPoP` request header.
 As such, protected resource requests with a DPoP-bound access token necessarily must include both a DPoP proof as per (#the-proof) and the access token as described in (#http-auth-scheme).
+The DPoP proof MUST include the `ath` claim with a valid hash of the associated access token.

 ## The DPoP Authorization Request Header Scheme {#http-auth-scheme}